Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Step-by-step procedure

 The software offers a few possibilities to define a more adapted grid in the main spectral range.
 The simplest choice given to the user is to choose the boundaries and the step $\Delta\omega$ in that range.
 There is also a tool to define a non-uniform grid with a smoothly varying step between intervals of different step sizes provided by the user in the form of a vector

-where the frequencies $\omega_i$ define the intervals' boundaries and $\Delta\omega_i$ is the corresponding step size in each interval.
-Then the frequency step is defined to follow a hyperbolic tangent shape around the boundaries.
+where the frequencies $\omega_i$ define the intervals' boundaries and $\Delta\omega_i$ the corresponding step size in each interval.
+Given this input by the user, the frequency step is defined to follow a hyperbolic tangent shape around the boundaries.
 An example of the resulting frequency grid density $1/\Delta\omega$ as a function of $\omega$ corresponding to three intervals of different step sizes is illustrated in Fig.\ref{fig:Delta_omega} of Appendix \ref{sec:non_uniform_omega_grid}.
-The reason for forcing a smooth variation of the grid between different intervals is that discontinuities in $\Delta\omega$ can cause spurious oscillations to appear in the results.
+The reason for forcing a smooth variation of the grid between different intervals is that discontinuities in $\Delta\omega$ can cause spurious oscillations in the results.
 Finally, the user can also provide a customized grid for the main spectral region.
 The grid outside the main spectral range is always defined in the same way.

+If a quasiparticle peak has been found and characterized using the Laurent series fit to $G(i\omega_n)$ described in section \ref{sec:qp_peak}, then the step $\Delta\omega$ around $\omega=0$ is set to a fraction of the width of the peak and a vector of the type \eqref{Eq:Grid} is generated automatically to define a non-uniform grid with a small number of points for the main spectral region.
+This feature allows the possibility of automatically computing the spectra for large sets of data.

 As for the Matsubara frequency grid, if the moments are used as constraints, the Matsubara frequencies corresponding to the asymptotic part can be removed.
 This is the simplest modification of the Matsubara grid that can improve computational efficiency without losing accuracy.
 In addition, when the number of Matsubara frequencies below the cutoff becomes large at low temperature, a non-uniform grid can be used to further reduce the number of frequencies.
 This is because sharp features in the spectrum are usually located at low frequency, while the spectrum broadens as $|\omega|$ increases.
 Therefore, as the magnitude of $\omega_n$ increases, the grid can become sparser.
-The grid we use is given in appendix \ref{sec:non_uniform_Matsubara_grid_def}.
+The grid we use is given in Appendix \ref{sec:non_uniform_Matsubara_grid_def}.